Joy Huang Clark

 Wei Ming Dariotis, co-editor of War Baby/ Love Child: Mixed Race Asian American Art, and Associate Professor of Asian American Studies, SFSU

-Joy Huang Clark (née Stoffers; pronouns she/they) was raised in New Jersey by a Taiwanese mother and a white father.
-She holds a BA in English from Rutgers University and an MA in Creative Writing from Newcastle University in the United Kingdom.
+Joy Huang Clark (née Stoffers; pronouns they/she) was raised in New Jersey by a Taiwanese mother and a white father.
+They hold a BA in English from Rutgers University and an MA in Creative Writing from Newcastle University in the UK.
 Whasian (Harken Media, 2015) was their debut novel.
 Huang Clark's second novel, The Balance Tips, is slated for release in October 2021 (Interlude Press).
 Her writing has been featured in The Shanghai Literary Review, The Black Scholar, and Side B Magazine.

 Reviewed by Kirkus Reviews